 Answered By: Erin Guldbrandsen Last Updated: Jan 05, 2018 Views: 36595

 You can find qualitative articles by searching in the Library databases using methodology terms as keywords.
 Possible keywords include the type of study, data analysis type, or terminology used to describe the results.

 The following search uses Thoreau, our multi-database search tool, to find examples of qualitative research studies.
 However, you can use any article or dissertation database for your search.

-4. Type the methodology terms in the first search box.
+3. Type more methodology terms in the first search box.
 Use as many alternative terms as are relevant to your search.
 Use the remaining search box(es) to narrow your search to a specific topic of interest.
-For example:

 First search box: